RnkSngh/PicoArduino/README.md

 ## Pico Headset Software
 The Arduino-Bluetooth-Controller.apk file for communication from the Pico Headset was built using the Pico-Bluetooth-Unity project folder (see README in the folder for more details).
 This code can directly be opened as a Unity project from the Unity Hub.
 The folder structure is similar to the structure from that created by the [Pico VR Quickstart of SDK access guide](https://sdk.picovr.com/docs/sdk/en/chapter_four.html), with some added files for the UI canvas and the bluetooth module.
 Most of the bluetooth communication code is added in the [VisualController.cs](./Pico-Bluetooth-Unity/Assets/Project/VisualController.cs) file in the **Pico-Bluetooth-Unity > Assets > Projects** folder.
 ### Connecting to Bluetooth Device
 The connection to the HC-05 module is established in the start function in the VisualController.cs file (shown below).
 If multiple devices are connected and a specific device needs to be specified, the index of the device can be found by iterating through the devices array and printing the name of each device by accessing the ```device.Name ``` variable for each device.
-Once the index of the specific device is found, it can be used to acess the device from the devices list.
+Once the index of the specific device is found, it can be used to access the device from the devices list.

 ```
 //Connect to bluetooth Module